jwang93/CS516_Project0/main.md

 ## **Main Systems**

-**Given that I only have so much time, these are the systems that I focused on** My criteria for choosing these systems were:
+**Given that I only have so much time, these are the systems that I focused on.**
+My criteria for choosing these systems were:
 - widely used in industry
 - ample reviews, documentation